Luxury Everest Base Camp Trek: 13-Day VVIP Experience

 Excluded

-• Rescue & travel insurance, trip cancellation costs, accident or health emergency, evacuation, loss, theft or damage to baggage and personal effects (We strongly advise you to take out personal travel insurance.)
+• Medical evacuation, trip cancellation costs, accident or health emergency, loss or damage to baggage.
+(We advise you to get travel insurance.)

 • Nepal entry visa fee